7 hours and 25 minutes Timer

 Schedule mandatory breaks every 45-50 minutes within your 7 hours and 25 minutes block.
 During breaks, move your body, hydrate, and eat a light snack if needed.
 Avoid caffeine in the second half of a long session if it is afternoon, as it may interfere with sleep later.
 These small investments in recovery keep your overall output high across the entire 7 hours and 25 minutes.

-What recipes need a 7 hours and 25 minutes timer?
+Skill Certification Practice in 7 hours and 25 minutes